Mental Health Service

 Acute Care Team

-Following triage or an assessment, they facilitate the most appropriate type of care – inpatient, community or crisis interventions.
+Following triage, ACT will provide an assessment and/or time limited interventions and facilitate the most appropriate type of care – inpatient, community or crisis interventions.

 Continuing Care Team (CCT)